elm-city-craftworks/notes.practicingruby.com/_posts/2013-02-26-pay-yourself-first.md

 a transferrable currency.
 You can't eat love, nor can you use it to pay your mortgage or your car insurance.
-Although that's  obvious when it's laid out plainly, it is a big part of what makes it hard to transition a side project into a real business you can make a living from.
+Although that's  obvious when it's laid out plainly, it is a big part of what makes it hard to transition a side project into a real business that you can make a living from.

 For the first year or so of working on Practicing Ruby, I wasn't especially concerned with how much money it was making.
 It was meant to help keep a trickle